How to Use WordPress: The Guide

 To add a fresh tag, simply type it into the text field, and hit Enter when you’re done.
 To delete them, click on the X symbol next to each tag you want to remove.

 As with categories, tags also have a dedicated administrative page, found at Posts > Tags.
-Editing or deleting tags from here follows exactly the same process as it does for categories.
+Editing or deleting tags from here involves following exactly the same process we outlined earlier for categories.

 How to Customize Your WordPress Site